Agritourism Header Image

 World-Class Facilities

-As an Agriculture student, you will learn in one of the leading agriculture education facilities in the region, the Mars Agricultural Center at Sheridan College.
+As an agriculture student, you will learn in one of the leading agriculture education facilities in the region, the Mars Agricultural Center at Sheridan College.

 The Mars Ag Center allows for a better ag learning experience with features such as an animal science lab, a soils and agroecology lab, an herbarium, a teaching greenhouse, a computerized commodities trading floor classroom, and other high-tech classrooms.